Royal Bank of Canada (NYSE:RY) Stock Rating Lowered by Zacks Investment Research

-Royal Bank of Canada (NYSE:RY) (TSE:RY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Friday, Zacks.com reports.
+Royal Bank of Canada (NYSE:RY) (TSE:RY) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a research note issued to investors on Thursday, Zacks.com reports.

 According to Zacks, “ROYAL BANK of Canada operate under the master brand name of RBC.
 They are Canada’s largest bank as measured by assets and market capitalization, and one of North America’s leading diversified financial services companies.
 They provide personal and commercial banking, wealth management services, insurance, corporate and investment banking, and transaction processing services on a global basis.
 They have employee approximately Seventy Thousant full- and part-time employees who serve more than 15 million personal, business, public sector and institutional clients through offices in Canada, the U.S. and 36 other countries. “

-Other equities research analysts also recently issued research reports about the company.
-Argus upped their price target on Royal Bank of Canada from $92.00 to $100.00 and gave the stock a “buy” rating in a report on Monday, March 8th.
-Scotiabank upped their price target on Royal Bank of Canada from $129.00 to $133.00 and gave the stock an “outperform” rating in a report on Thursday, February 25th.
-TD Securities upped their price target on Royal Bank of Canada from $120.00 to $125.00 and gave the stock a “buy” rating in a report on Thursday, February 25th.
-Credit Suisse Group upped their price target on Royal Bank of Canada from $109.00 to $115.00 and gave the stock an “outperform” rating in a report on Thursday, February 25th.
-Finally, Bank of America restated a “neutral” rating and set a $125.00 price target on shares of Royal Bank of Canada in a report on Monday, March 8th.
-Four research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company.
-The stock presently has an average rating of “Buy” and a consensus target price of $120.61.
+A number of other equities research analysts also recently weighed in on RY.
+Argus lifted their target price on Royal Bank of Canada from $92.00 to $100.00 and gave the stock a “buy” rating in a report on Monday, March 8th.
+Fundamental Research raised Royal Bank of Canada to a “buy” rating and set a $127.27 target price for the company in a report on Wednesday, March 10th.
+BMO Capital Markets lifted their target price on Royal Bank of Canada from $111.00 to $120.00 and gave the stock a “market perform” rating in a report on Thursday, February 25th.
+Desjardins lifted their target price on Royal Bank of Canada from $117.00 to $119.00 and gave the stock a “buy” rating in a report on Friday, February 26th.
+Finally, Credit Suisse Group boosted their price target on Royal Bank of Canada from $109.00 to $115.00 and gave the company an “outperform” rating in a research note on Thursday, February 25th.
+Four research analysts have rated the stock with a hold rating and nine have given a buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and a consensus target price of $122.02.

-Royal Bank of Canada (NYSE:RY) (TSE:RY) last posted its quarterly earnings data on Tuesday, February 23rd.
-The financial services provider reported $2.69 earnings per share (EPS) for the quarter, beating the Thomson Reuters’ consensus estimate of $1.73 by $0.96.
-The firm had revenue of $10.06 billion for the quarter, compared to the consensus estimate of $8.95 billion.
+Royal Bank of Canada (NYSE:RY) (TSE:RY) last posted its earnings results on Tuesday, February 23rd.
+The financial services provider reported $2.69 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.73 by $0.96.
 Royal Bank of Canada had a return on equity of 14.84% and a net margin of 18.78%.
-Research analysts predict that Royal Bank of Canada will post 6.62 EPS for the current fiscal year.
+The company had revenue of $10.06 billion during the quarter, compared to the consensus estimate of $8.95 billion.
+As a group, analysts anticipate that Royal Bank of Canada will post 6.62 earnings per share for the current fiscal year.

-Several hedge funds and other institutional investors have recently made changes to their positions in RY.
-Davis Rea LTD. boosted its position in shares of Royal Bank of Canada by 6.8% in the 4th quarter.
-Davis Rea LTD. now owns 74,075 shares of the financial services provider’s stock valued at $6,073,000 after purchasing an additional 4,691 shares during the period.
-Ritholtz Wealth Management lifted its position in Royal Bank of Canada by 15.4% during the 4th quarter.
-Ritholtz Wealth Management now owns 4,987 shares of the financial services provider’s stock worth $409,000 after acquiring an additional 667 shares during the period.
-Addenda Capital Inc. lifted its position in Royal Bank of Canada by 1.8% during the 4th quarter.
-Addenda Capital Inc. now owns 1,187,990 shares of the financial services provider’s stock worth $97,531,000 after acquiring an additional 21,359 shares during the period.
-Wambolt & Associates LLC lifted its position in Royal Bank of Canada by 23.9% during the 4th quarter.
-Wambolt & Associates LLC now owns 9,058 shares of the financial services provider’s stock worth $743,000 after acquiring an additional 1,748 shares during the period.
-Finally, Lake Street Financial LLC acquired a new stake in Royal Bank of Canada during the 4th quarter worth approximately $294,000.
+A number of hedge funds and other institutional investors have recently modified their holdings of the business.
+Tectonic Advisors LLC acquired a new position in Royal Bank of Canada during the first quarter worth about $246,000.
+Colony Group LLC raised its stake in Royal Bank of Canada by 36.1% during the first quarter.
+Colony Group LLC now owns 5,061 shares of the financial services provider’s stock worth $467,000 after acquiring an additional 1,343 shares in the last quarter.
+Virtu Financial LLC acquired a new position in Royal Bank of Canada during the first quarter worth about $326,000.
+Millennium Management LLC grew its holdings in shares of Royal Bank of Canada by 610.5% during the first quarter.
+Millennium Management LLC now owns 408,264 shares of the financial services provider’s stock worth $37,646,000 after purchasing an additional 350,801 shares during the last quarter.
+Finally, Canada Pension Plan Investment Board grew its holdings in shares of Royal Bank of Canada by 14.5% during the first quarter.
+Canada Pension Plan Investment Board now owns 7,500,000 shares of the financial services provider’s stock worth $691,431,000 after purchasing an additional 952,184 shares during the last quarter.
 40.81% of the stock is owned by hedge funds and other institutional investors.

 Royal Bank of Canada operates as a diversified financial service company worldwide.
 The company's Personal & Commercial Banking segment offers checking and savings accounts, home equity financing, personal lending, private banking, indirect lending, mutual funds and self-directed brokerage accounts, guaranteed investment certificates, credit cards, and payment products and solutions; and lending, leasing, deposit, investment, foreign exchange, cash management, auto dealer financing, trade products, and services to small and medium-sized commercial businesses.